elegant-scipy/elegant-scipy/markdown/ch6.markdown

 lower case letter.
 However, in linear algebra, matrices are denoted by a capital letter, while vectors and scalar values are lowercase.
-Since we're going to be dealing with quite a few matrices and vectors, following the linear algbrea converton helps to keep them straight.
+Since we're going to be dealing with quite a few matrices and vectors, following the linear algebra convention helps to keep them straight.
 Therefore, variables that represent matrices will start with a capital letter, while vectors and numbers will start with lowercase: